-I woke up in Nawiliwili on the “Garden Isle” of Kaua’i, the fourth largest Hawaiian island and furthest north we were scheduled to travel.
+I woke up in Nawiliwili on the “Garden Isle” of Kaua’i, the fourth largest Hawaiian island and the last scheduled stop on the cruise.
 It was Thanksgiving Day, and I was approximately 4,900 miles from home and the traditions celebrated there.
 Well, most of them.

 Instead, after a satisfying breakfast at my usual spot, the 50’s theme restaurant on Deck 6, I walked the deck and got several shots (the panoramic one is below with the rest available at http://singin1.pics/piwigo/index.php?/category/Hawaiian-Cruise-2024-Day-8):

 At 12:30, I went to the ship’s theater, where they were live streaming the Dallas Cowboys football game.
-Their season hadn’t gone as we fans had hoped due to so many injuries to players, but we faithful watch anyway, and it is a Thanksgiving tradition, so….
+The Cowboys’ season hadn’t gone as we fans had hoped due to so many injuries to players, but we faithfully watch anyway, and it is a Thanksgiving tradition, so….

 The main event of the day was the luau at the Kauai Plantation.
 It appeared that a lot of the ship’s passengers had been bussed there for the meal, featuring roasted pig, and a show with hula, fire dancers and history.
 Each of us was given a beautiful, flower lei, a closeup of which is included with the pictures at http://singin1.pics/piwigo/index.php?/category/Hawaiian-Cruise-2024-Day-8.
-Arrangements had been made for professional photographers for those of us who wanted a picture taken on site.
-Mine is to the left.
+Arrangements had been made for professional photographers to be available for those of us who wanted a picture taken on site.
+My photograph is below.

-The train ride and walking tour of the plantation were tempting, but I had done a great deal of walking over the trip and was finally beginning to feel the effects.
+The plantation train ride and a walking tour of the plantation were tempting, but I had done a great deal of walking over the trip and was finally beginning to feel the effects.
 I decided to chill at the table and watch the preparations.
-It wasn’t long before we were called to the buffet and extensive spread.
-No turkey in sight, but the pig was extraordinarily delicious.
-I ate and drank mai tais until I could hold no more.
+It wasn’t long before we were called to the buffet and its extensive spread.
+No turkey was in sight, but the pig was extraordinarily delicious.
+I ate my plateful of food and drank mai tais until I could hold no more.

 A load of pictures from the luau are below: